jake-billings/research-microgrid-cpp/README.md

 Work-in-progress

 The code in this repository is a limited transcription of the data package from the microgrid research project.
-It is intended to superseed the existing communications protocol.
+It is intended to supersede the existing communications protocol.